-This example illustrates two important points.
-The first is that HSFnet does indeed have all the graph theoretic properties listed in Section 3.1 that are attributed to SF networks, including attack vulnerability, while HOTnet has none of these features except for scaling degree.
-Thus, the set of graphs that have the standard scale-free attributes is neither empty nor trivially equivalent to graphs having scaling degree.
-The second point is that the standard SF models are in all important ways exactly the opposite of the real Internet and fail to capture even the most basic features of the Internet's router-level connectivity.
-While the intuition behind these claims is clear from inspection of Figure 5 and the performance comparisons, full clarification of these points requires the results in the rest of this paper and additional details on the Internet [Alderson 04, Li et al. 04].
+This example thus illustrates two important points.
+The first is that HSFnet does indeed have all the graph theoretic properties listed above that are attributed to SF networks, including attack vulnerability, while HOTnet has none of these features except for scaling degree.
+Thus the set of graphs that have the standard scale-free attributes is neither empty nor trivially equivalent to graphs having scaling degree.
+The second point is that the standard SF models are in all important ways exactly the opposite of the real Internet, and fail to capture even the most basic features of the Internet's routerlevel connectivity.
+While the intuition behind these claims is clear from inspection of Figure 5 and the performance comparisons, full clarification of these points requires the results in the rest of this paper and additional details on the Internet [7, 59].
 These observations naturally cast doubts on the relevance of conventional SF models in other application areas where domain knowledge and specific functional requirements play a similarly crucial role as in the Internet context.
-The other most-cited SF example is metabolic networks in biology, where many recent SF studies have focused on abstract graphs in which nodes represent metabolites and two nodes are connected if they are involved in the same reaction.
-In these studies, observed power laws for the degree sequences associated with such graphs have been used to claim that metabolic networks are scale-free [Barabási and Oltvai 04].
-Though the details are far more complicated here than in the Internet story, recent work in [Tanaka 05] has shown that there is a largely parallel story in that the SF claims are completely inconsistent with the actual biology, despite their superficial appeal and apparent popularity.
+The other most cited SF example is metabolic networks in biology, where many recent SF studies have focused on abstract graphs in which nodes represent metabolites, and two nodes are "connected" if they are involved in the same reaction.
+In these studies, observed power laws for the degree sequences associated with such graphs have been used to claim that metabolic networks are scale-free [18].
+Though the details are far more complicated here than in the Internet story above, recent work in [95] has shown there is a largely parallel story in that the SF claims are completely inconsistent with the actual biology, despite their superficial appeal and apparent popularity.

-4. A Structural Approach
+4 A Structural Approach

-In this section, we show that considerable insight into the features of SF graphs and models is available from a metric that measures the extent to which highdegree nodes connect to other high-degree nodes.
+In this section, we show that considerable insight into the features of SF graphs and models is available from a metric that measures the extent to which high-degree nodes connect to other high-degree nodes.
 As we will show, such a metric is both necessary and useful for explaining the extreme differences between networks that have identical degree sequence, especially if it is scaling.
 By focusing on a graph's structural properties and not on not how it was generated, this approach does not depend on an underlying random graph model but is applicable to any graph of interest.

-4.1.
-The s-Metric
+4.1 The s-Metric

-Definition 4.1.
+Definition 1.
 For any graph g having fixed degree sequence D, we define the metric

-$$s(g) = \sum{(i,j)\in\mathcal{E}} d_i d_j.$$ (4.1)
+$$s(g) = \sum{(i,j)\in\mathcal{E}} d_i d_j.$$ (8)

 Note that s(g) depends only on the graph g and not explicitly on the process by which it is constructed.
-Implicitly, the metric s(g) measures the extent to which the graph g has a hub-like core and is maximized when high-degree nodes are connected to other high-degree nodes.
-This observation follows from the Rearrangement Inequality [Wu and Liu 95], which states that if $a_1 \ge a_2 \ge$ $\cdots \ge a_n$ and $b_1 \ge b_2 \ge \cdots \ge b_n$ , then for any permutation $(a'1, a'2, \cdots, a'n)$ of $(a_1, a_2, \cdots, a_n)$ , we have
+Implicitly, the metric s(g) measures the extent to which the graph g has a "hub-like" core and is maximized when high-degree nodes are connected to other high-degree nodes.
+This observation follows from the Rearrangement Inequality [105], which states that if $a_1 \ge a_2 \ge \cdots \ge a_n$ and $b_1 \ge b_2 \ge \cdots \ge b_n$, then for any permutation $(a'1, a'2, \cdots, a'n)$ of (a_1, a_2, \cdots, a_n) , we have